Tooelite/calibre-web-automated-lxc/README.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/ct/debian.sh)"
 ```
-Please note the script does not support updating the container.
+Please note the debian install script does not support updating the container.
 You have to take care of this yourself and configure unattended updates for example.

-This script has an option inside the features menu to turn on unattended updates if you like to handle this.
+This cwa-installer script has an option inside the features menu to turn on unattended updates after installing debian.

 **Log into your Proxmox PVE webpage and launch this command inside your Proxmox PVE host system shell to create a new container.**